 Due to the 12-year blockade of the Gaza strip and the impact on its two million residents, the people of Gaza have been relying heavily on transmitting to achieve what they are unable to achieve by any other physical means.
 For them, transmitting no longer is a telecommunication term used to describe the essence of a communication process.
 Instead, it has become a powerful tool for resisting.

-For edition #4, workshops will take place both in Berlin and Gaza, Palestine.
+For this edition, workshops will take place both in Berlin and Gaza, Palestine.
 The workshops at HKW serve as a platform to rethink transmitting from a Berlin perspective.
 What social geographies enable or disable transmission and exchange?
 What strategies of solidarity can be employed without overlooking lived experiences of exclusion and limitation?
 Where does translation end and transmission begin?

 In cooperation with 28 magazine